questforcode/aki_wfe/README.md

 - project 6 - interactive ES6B [making an interactive user input with ES6 regular functions
 - project 7 - double bind [learning the double binding functions of modules]
 - project 8 - show [showing and hiding things using javascript]
+- project 9 - asynchro [using asynchrony inside of javascript]

 ## Others